Agent Agreement – Terms and Conditions

 4.3 Standard Technology Requirements

-The PPSC may also require Agent Firms to have appropriate electronic legal research tools.
+The PPSC may also require Agent Firms to acquire appropriate electronic legal research tools at their own cost.

 4.4 Reference Materials

-Agents may obtain additional reference materials at the PPSC website https://www.ppsc-sppc.gc.ca.
+Agents may obtain additional reference materials at the PPSC website (https://www.ppsc-sppc.gc.ca).

 4.5 Training Materials